 Case management

-Community monitoring.
+Community monitoring

 In addition to direct employment, representation of key populations in decision making structures at various levels is another important CLM area.
 Multiple benefits associated with such representation are discussed in relevant publications by the Global Fund and other international organisations.
 The Global Fund, PEPFAR, other donors and governments and professional organisations assigned communities significant roles in decision making, planning and implementation structures.
-This strengthen and additionally legitimises the communities in their advocacy to participate in stakeholder coordination and decision-making bodies.
+This strengthens and additionally legitimises the communities in their advocacy to participate in stakeholder coordination and decision-making bodies.
 Representation processes and the actual performance of representation functions strengthens the associated advocacy power of the communities and allied non-governmental organisations, builds their international connections and allows tapping into the support of international counterparts.

-One complex area that can become a focus of CLM is the quality of community representation.
+One complex area that can become a CLM focus is the quality of community representation.
 There are subtle distinctions between perceived, claimed, and actual representation.
-Even the direction of representation is sometimes somewhat unclear – whether the leaders of the community represent its interests from bottom up building a system of representation that is attentive to the actual needs of affected people on the ground, or whether the leaders use the system of representation to translate stakeholder positions and their own agendas to their representatives in the field.
-Both streams of representation should ideally be well balanced, and effective bidirectional communication between various levels of the representation structure is important.
-Good representation system should also involve proportional representation of various specific sub-populations within KPs, such as appropriate gender and age quotas, as well as segments of the population that have significantly different vulnerability and other characteristics, e.g., users of opioids and stimulants, PWID who are patients of OAT etc.
+Even the direction of representation is sometimes unclear – whether the leaders of the community represent its interests from the bottom up, building a system of representation that is attentive to the actual needs of affected people on the ground, or whether the leaders use the system of representation to translate stakeholder positions and their own agendas to their representatives in the field.
+Both representation streams should be well balanced, and effective bidirectional communication between various levels of the representation structure is important.
+A good representation system should also involve proportional representation of various specific sub-populations within KPs, such as appropriate gender and age quotas, as well as segments of the population that have significantly different vulnerability and other characteristics, e.g., users of opioids and stimulants, PWID who are patients of OAT etc.

 The difference between basic (which is often tokenistic) and developed levels of representation can be illustrated through the difference between anecdotal and scientific evidence.